GeospatialPython/pyshp/README.md

     >>> len(points)
     2

-The shapeRec() method reads a single shape/record pair at the specified index.
+The shapeRecord() method reads a single shape/record pair at the specified index.
 To get the 4th shape record from the blockgroups shapfile use the third index: